 When your dog engages with other animals infested by fleas, your pet can also get them.
 While a flea can jump from one dog to another, most fleas stay with them once they have found a host.
 Both feral animals and other home pets, such as cats, can give fleas to dogs.
 Even though socialization is crucial for dogs, it can also lead to flea infestations.
 Therefore, be cautious of other animals and maintain a safe distance from them when taking your dog outside.

 If you take your dogs to specific pet services like daycare or training centers that let them interact with other dogs, then this can be another cause.
 Most facilities follow a strict routine to ensure their area is flea-free.
 However, this can’t be guaranteed, so you should always be careful when taking your dog to these places.
 You must be cautious of where you let your dog stay and who you let your dog stay with to ensure that it will not be a victim to fleas.
+Pet Care Blogs offers a treasure trove of knowledge about your beloved pets.

 Effects of Fleas: